Murrays Flats railway station

-Murrays Flats was a railway station on the Main South railway line in New South Wales, Australia.
+Murrays Flats railway station was a railway station on the Main South railway line, serving the locality of Murrays Flats in New South Wales, Australia.
 It opened in 1888 and closed to passenger services in 1975.

-War time storage of surplus wheat was organised with multiple sidings being built on the north side of Murrays Flats and on the south side of the line west of Yarra south west Goulburn.
+After the outbreak of World War II, storage of surplus wheat was organised with multiple sidings constructed on the north side of Murrays Flats and on the south side of the line west of Yarra, south west Goulburn.
 Both sets of sidings were removed after better storage solutions were built using silos.

-Murrays Flats station was later demolished and no trace of the station now survives.
+After closure, Murrays Flats station was later demolished and no trace of the station remains extant.